 The Board has the authority, without further action by the Company's stockholders, to issue shares of preferred stock in one or more series and to fix the rights, preferences, privileges, and restrictions thereof.
 These rights, preferences and privileges could include dividend rights, conversion rights, voting rights, terms of redemption, liquidation preferences, and sinking fund terms, any or all of which may be greater than the rights of common stock.
 The issuance of preferred stock could adversely affect the voting power of holders of common stock and the likelihood that such holders will receive dividend payments and payments upon the Company's liquidation.
-In addition, the issuance of preferred stock could have the effect of delaying, deferring or preventing a change in control of the Companyor other corporate action.
-Although the Company does not currently intend to issue any additional shares of preferred stock, the Company cannot assure you that it will not do so in the future.
+In addition, the issuance of preferred stock could have the effect of delaying, deferring or preventing a change in control of the Company or other corporate action.

-Series A Preferred Stock
+Series B Preferred Stock

-The Series A Preferred Stock is senior to the common stock and any other class of the Company's capital stock that is not by its terms senior to or pari passu with the Series A Preferred Stock.
+The Series B Preferred Stock is senior to the common stock and any other class of the Company's capital stock that is not by its terms senior to or pari passu with the Series B Preferred Stock.
+The terms of the Series B Preferred Stock are described under "The Stock Issuance Proposal" above.
+As of May 29, 2024, 44,285 shares of Series B Preferred Stock were issued and outstanding.